zoot101/snapraid-daily/docs/muttrc-examples/README.md

 If the above command is successful at sending the email, then mutt is ready to use with the script accordingly.

-# Sample Configuration 2 - Outlook.com via oauth2
+# Sample Configuration 2 - Outlook via oauth2

 This method is more involved as it uses the more secure Oauth2 protocol, but does have certain advantages.